canonical/grafana-auth-interface/README.md

 This project contains libraries for the grafana-auth relationship.
 It contains both the provider and the requirer side of them.

-> Note: The charm located here is a placeholder charm and should not be packed nor deployed.
+> Warning: The charm located here is a placeholder charm and should not be packed nor deployed.

 ## Usage